-- 1. Count all trees measuring six inches DBH (minimum four and one-half feet from the ground) or larger on the entire development site. - 2.
-Designate (in certified arborists report) the condition and size (DBH) of all trees pursuant to accepted industry standards. - 3.
-Document any trees that are currently diseased or hazardous. - 4.
-Subtract the number of diseased or hazardous trees in step 3. from the total number of trees on the development site in step 1.
+1. Count all trees measuring six inches DBH (minimum four and one-half feet from the ground) or larger on the entire development site.

+2. Designate (in certified arborists report) the condition and size (DBH) of all trees pursuant to accepted industry standards.

+3. Document any trees that are currently diseased or hazardous.

+4. Subtract the number of diseased or hazardous trees in step 3. from the total number of trees on the development site in step 1.
 The remaining number is the number of healthy trees on the site.
-Use this number to determine the number of replacement trees in steps 5. through 8. - 5.
-Define the construction area (as defined in Chapter 17.04). - 6.
-Determine the number and diameter of trees to be removed within the construction area.
-Based on the size of each tree, use Column 2 to determine the number of replacement trees required. - 7.
-Determine the number and diameter of trees to be removed outside of the construction area.
-Based on the size of each tree, use Column 1 to determine the number of replacement trees required. - 8.
-Determine the total number of replacement trees from steps 6. and 7. - 17.41.070 Planting area priority for mitigation (Option 1).
+Use this number to determine the number of replacement trees in steps 5. through 8.

+5. Define the construction area (as defined in Chapter 17.04).

+6. Determine the number and diameter of trees to be removed within the construction area.
+Based on the size of each tree, use Column 2 to determine the number of replacement trees required.

+7. Determine the number and diameter of trees to be removed outside of the construction area.
+Based on the size of each tree, use Column 1 to determine the number of replacement trees required.
+8. Determine the total number of replacement trees from steps 6. and 7.

+Finding: Complies as Proposed.
+The applicant has proposed removal of two trees.
+The applicant provided an arborist letter prepared by Certified Arborist, Justin Keane (ISA #1551) identifying that both trees are hazardous and in poor health and recommending removal of both trees.
+In accordance with this section, trees that are dead, diseased, or hazardous do not require mitigation, therefore, no mitigation is required for the trees proposed to be removed.

+17.41.070 - Planting area priority for mitigation (Option 1).